 Also, a new adult dog may be experiencing anxiety about the change in their surroundings or may be confused and may accidentally poop in the house.
 In these situations, you will need to make your expectations clear, take some precautions to minimize accidents, and invest some time training your dog not to poop in the house.
 There are reliable tips and rules on how to potty train a dog in a new home, including reducing their anxiety about the change and giving them plenty of opportunities to go outside.

 It is also advisable to rule out a medical condition, especially if your previously housetrained dog starts having accidents.
 Medical reasons a dog may break housetraining and poop in the house include tummy troubles caused by parasites, food allergies or illness, cognitive impairment, and bowel disease.
 If your dog is experiencing a medical condition, treatment of that condition may eliminate pooping in the house.

-If you are training your dog not to poop in the house, you should carefully observe his feeding and defecating habits and schedule so you have a good idea of when your dog needs to go poop and can appropriately direct him.
-Keeping your dog in an area of the house where he never has accidents, or using a crate to confine him in the house so that he does not have the opportunity to make a mistake and reinforce his house pooping habit, will be required.
+If you are training your dog not to poop in the house, you should carefully observe their feeding and defecating habits and schedule so you have a good idea of when your dog needs to go poop and can appropriately direct them.
+Keeping your dog in an area of the house where they never have accidents, or using a crate to confine them in the house so that they do not have the opportunity to make a mistake and reinforce their house pooping habit, will be required.
 Some owners use a tether method, which will require a lead and somewhere to tie your dog, such as hooks on a baseboard.
-Use caution tying your dog to furniture--if it moves, your dog could become frightened or injured.
+Use caution tying your dog to furniture – if it moves, your dog could become frightened or injured.